 Side B is supposed to be filled out by your physician, who will indicate the diagnosis, if the injury is concurrent with the information your provider gave in his or her section, write out his or her clinical findings, if you can return to work and perform your duties as assigned, and so on.
 If they give you the green light to go back to work, they must be clear when it comes to specifying how much weight you can carry or lift, which types of activities you can perform, and for how long.
 If they, based off their clinical findings, determine that you CANNOT go back to work, they are required to indicate this and include the same information your supervisor put down in section A.

 Completing form CA-17 can either make or break your case.
 Please note that you are NOT supposed to let your supervisor glean this report once it has been returned to you from the doctor’s office.
-There’s so much we haven’t discussed in this post, and due to the unique cases surrounding every case, we’d like to invite you to give us a call NOW at 1-855-233-3002 for more information on your legal options for compensation.
+There’s so much we haven’t discussed in this post, and due to the unique cases surrounding every personal injury case, we’d like to invite you to give us a call NOW for more information on your legal options for compensation.
 The call is free, and there’s no obligation to have us take on your case.
 Thanks, and we look forward to hearing from you.